Lakeview, Saskatoon: History

 The land where Lakeview now exists was annexed in the period between 1975 and 1979.
 It includes part of the Sutherland Moraine, a ridge that forms a local topographic high.
 Home construction was at its peak from 1981 until 1985.
 Lakeview School officially opened on November 24, 1981, and St. Bernard School opened on April 2, 1982.
 With exception of Taylor Street, McKercher and Stillwater Drives, the streets in Lakeview are named after Saskatchewan lakes.

 Government and politics

 Lakeview exists within the federal electoral district of Saskatoon—Grasswood.
 It is currently represented by Kevin Waugh of the Conservative Party of Canada, first elected in 2015.

 Provincially, the area is within the constituency of Saskatoon Southeast.
-It is currently represented by Don Morgan of the Saskatchewan Party, first elected in 2003 and re-elected in 2007, 2011 and 2016.
+It is currently represented by Brittney Senger of the Saskatchewan New Democratic Party, first elected in 2024.

 In Saskatoon's non-partisan municipal politics, Lakeview lies within ward 9.
 It is currently represented by Councillor Bev Dubois, first elected in 2016.